Using DVD Architect I show how to compress and fit a long video onto a DVD, by calculating customized Bit Rates and pre-rendering the video.

 There are two ways you can compress and fit videos onto a single DVD.
 In this tutorial I will be showing you an Advanced Method that will give you the highest quality video possible.
 There is also a much simpler method you can follow by using an inbuilt tool within the DVD Architect program, however the results may not be as good.
 Follow this link for easy method.

 I will be using three programs during this tutorial.
-Sony Vegas Pro 12, DVD Architect Pro 6.0 and Mark's DVD Bit Rate Calculator.
-You can also use Sony Movie Studio Platinum 12 and DVD Architect Studio 5.0 instead of the Pro versions.
+Sony Vegas Pro, DVD Architect Pro and Mark's DVD Bit Rate Calculator.
+You can also use Sony Movie Studio Platinum and DVD Architect Studio instead of the Pro versions.
 My instructions will work exactly the same in Movie Studio Platinum and DVD Architect Studio.

 These are the steps you will follow in this tutorial.
-Please remember to watch the video tutorial at the bottom of this article, which contains much more detailed information.
+Please remember to watch the video tutorial at the top of this article, which contains much more detailed information than I can cover with just words here,

-2. Create and Edit your project in Movie Studio.
+2. Create and Edit your project in Movie Studio Platinum or Vegas Pro.

 3. Improve your videos by adding some colour correction and remove any black borders.